 HOAS is an independent, non-profit organisation which provides safe and reliable housing for students.
 Aalto University has reserved a limited number of furnished rooms for Aalto's new incoming exchange students.
 Rooms are located in the cities of Helsinki and Espoo, all within good public transportation connections.
-The monthly rent is approx. 400€/month including furniture, internet connection, electricity and water and other additional free services.
+The monthly rent is approx. 400€/month including furniture, electricity and water and other additional free services like internet connection.
 The deposit payment is 500 euros per person.
 A signed tenancy agreement is binding for both parties, and the fixed-term agreement (September-December or January-May) cannot be terminated or edited afterwards.

-HOAS’s application period for the autumn term 2019 starts already at 1st of April 2019.
+HOAS’s application period for the spring term 2020 starts already at 1st of October 2019.
 It is highly recommended to apply for HOAS apartment even before you have been accepted as an exchange student at Aalto University.
-Please note that you need to apply for the apartment by the end of May 2019 at the latest!
+Please note that you need to apply for the apartment by 15th of November 2019 at the latest!

 Contact email: firstname.lastname@example.org